top of page

 Wato - Assistant

 What does a (semi) retired professional worker and dangerous game hunter do when he's not venturing to Africa.?
 Brian Watson has hunted many countries and has a passion for Rigby rifles, owning a lovely 470 Nitro Express double, and a Best Grade bolt action 416 Rigby made to order.
 Having hunted our Water Buffalo, and seeing how tough they are, he has joined us as an assistant for some of the tough and demanding jobs around Buffalo camp, such as loading the 4x4, spotting game, catering, testing fine wine, adding ice cubes, and trying to find his GPS.... plus many other useful tasks.
-However he is here because of our great friendship, our service and ethics, a desire to explore the wilds... (and his jokes).
+However he is here because of our great friendship, our service and ethics, his jokes, and a desire to explore and breath in the wilderness and nature.

 ---------------------------------------